Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 That’s the Devouring Mother.

-In Jungian psychology, the Negative Mother Complex is about control disguised as care.
+You’ve met her.
+Maybe she was your actual mother.
+Maybe she was a boss, a partner, a church.
 The figure in this song isn’t protecting the child from danger—she’s creating dependency.
 “I’ll be the one to protect you from your enemies and all your demons.”
 Sounds noble.
 But she is the demon.
 She’s the one keeping the child small, infantilized, dependent—all under the guise of love.

 “They don’t care about you like I do.”
 Every manipulative relationship has a version of this line.
 It isolates the person from other connections, from growth, from the experiences necessary for becoming a whole human being.
 The Devouring Mother shields her child from “pain and truth and choice”—and in doing so, shields them from life itself.